MohKamal/CsharpGame/README.md

 You put your logic there and the engine will execute scene by scene, when the previous is done.
 You can use the scene to create a Menu scene, a game scene and credit scene, and put condition to end a scene and the engine will switch to the next one.

+By default, there is a default scene in an empty engine instance, use it to create your objects, so you can use the layers.

 To create a scene, you create a class and inherit from Scene class, and override the OnCreate and OnUpdate function.

 ```C#